 My current job is incredibly satisfying, always challenging and sometimes particularly challenging.
 In social business you certainly don’t have the same earning opportunities as in the “for profit” area.
 What you have in contrast, however, are fantastic colleagues and a vision that you can hold on to and that also drives you.
 And you can look in the mirror in the morning and actually answer your reflection: “Yes, I’ll try my best.”

 Were there initial challenges?

-The competition is quite big and you have to stand out with quality in service and cuisine and a good story.
-It was a challenge at first because the staff had to be trained first.
+The competition is quite big and you have to stand out with quality in service and cuisine, and also having a good story.
+It was a challenge at first because the staff had to be trained.
 If mistakes happened, we made up for it with friendliness and charm, because of course it takes time for people to learn their craft.
 Now, however, we are also of a very good standard in the kitchen and the next challenge is to continuously improve the quality.

 We have invested a lot and can now look back on a few milestones.
 And many are still to come.

 We have expanded the main location and we sell our own merchandising through our web shop, Habibi & Hawara products have recently become available in all Merkur stores and in selected Billa branches in Vienna.
 Big recommendation by the way!
 We are currently working on our first Habibi & Hawara cookbook and the expansion is always being driven forward.